 Asbestos in Jersey City

-Through the last half of the 19th Century and well into the 1920s, Jersey City was also a major port of entry for millions immigrants, many of whom passed through the nearby Ellis Island Immigration Station.
+Through the last half of the 19th Century and well into the 1920s, Jersey City was also a major port of entry for millions of immigrants, many of whom passed through the nearby Ellis Island Immigration Station.

 The influx of Irish, Italian, German, and Eastern European immigrants created a huge demand for housing.
 The construction industry responded to the demand by building more houses and apartment buildings.

 All of the elements that shaped the growth of Jersey City had one common factor: asbestos.
 Prized for heat resistant properties, affordability and ease of use, asbestos minerals were used by almost every sector of a heavily industrialized society.

 Asbestos was used to manufacture insulation, strengthen concrete and cement, and make many buildings, vehicles, and even consumer goods more resilient and fire-proof.
 By the middle of the 20th Century, asbestos was found almost everywhere in Jersey City.

 Lorillard Tobacco and Jersey City